Stephen Sadove: Career

-He served on the board of EQ Office.
+He is on the board of EQ Office.
 He now sits on the board of directors of Colgate-Palmolive and the restaurant chain Ruby Tuesday.
-He served as a chairman of the Harvard Business School Club of Greater New York and he sits on the board of trustees of his alma mater, Hamilton College.
-He has also given lectures to students in the M.B.A. program at the Columbia Business School.
+He was chairman of the Harvard Business School Club of Greater New York and sits on the board of trustees of his alma mater, Hamilton College.
+He has lectured on the MBA program at Columbia Business School.

 Personal life

 He has admitted to using playing tennis as a networking tool.